gaultier/blog/making_my_debug_build_run_100_times_faster.md

 *There is an irony here, because 2017 is also the year where the first SHA1 public collision was published, which incited many developers to move away from SHA1...*

-The advantage is that the structure of the code can remain the same: we still are using 128 bits SIMD registers, still computing SHA chunks of 64 bytes at a time.
+The advantage is that the structure of the code can remain the same: we still are using 128 bits SIMD registers, still computing SHA1 chunks of 64 bytes at a time.
 It's just that a few operations get faster and the code is generally shorter and clearer, and the main part is branchless.

 The implementation is a pure work of art, and comes from this [Github repository](https://github.com/noloader/SHA-Intrinsics/blob/master/sha1-x86.c).
 I have commented lots of it for clarity.